swiftdev-org/orm/README.md

-# CodeIgniter 4 Eloquent-Style ORM Extension
+# Eloquent-Style ORM Extension for CodeIgniter 4

 A powerful ORM extension for CodeIgniter 4 that brings Laravel Eloquent-like functionality to your CI4 applications, including relationship mapping, eager loading, and lazy loading.